irisbaron/loopback-demo-zos/README.md

 Here are the steps to create the Customer hasMany credit cards relation.

-Still in the project directory at the root folder, type the following into your command line:
+In the project root directory, type the following command:

 ```
 lb relation
 ```

-Just like before, you will be walked through the process of making a relation, all from the command line.
+Loopback will step through the process of defining a relation.
 Select the following options:

 ```
 ?Select the model to create the relationship from: Customer